Azure-Samples/cognitive-services-speech-sdk/samples/js/node/README.md

 * Update the following strings in the `settings.js` file with your configuration:
   * `YourSubscriptionKey`: replace with your subscription key.
+  * `YourServiceEnpoint`: Replace the endpoint URL YourServiceEndpoint with the endpoint of your Speech resource.
+You can find this endpoint in the Azure Portal under your Speech resource's "Keys and Endpoint" section.
   * `YourServiceRegion`: replace with the [region](https://aka.ms/csspeech/region) your subscription is associated with.
 For example, `westus` or `northeurope`.
   * Your language for speech recognition, if you want to change the default `en-us` (American English).
   * `YourAudioFile.wav`: An audio file with speech to be recognized.
 The format is 16khz sample rate, mono, 16-bit per sample PCM.
 See for example a file named `whatstheweatherlike.wav` located in several folders in this repository.
 Make sure the above language settings matches the language spoken in the WAV file.
 Note: This sample assumes there is a 44 bit wav header on the file and skips those bytes in the stream.